MattNolanLab/in_vivo_ephys_openephys/README.md

 ### How to use

 For typical use, the entry point of analysis is via the commandline interface defined in `runSnake.py`.
-You probably will need to change its permissible to be executable first.
+You probably will need to change its permission to be executable first.

 ```
 sudo chmod +x runSnake.py